Sasino97/gta-cnr-wiki/criminal/wantedlevel.md

 # Wanted Level
 Just as in all Grand Theft Auto games, when you commit [crimes](/wiki/criminal/crimes) you will gain stars.
 These stars, displayed at the top-right of your screen, represent your *Wanted Level*.

+Players on a *public service* job are unable to receive a wanted level.

 ## Level Meanings
 | Level | Gamertag/Blip Color | Status | Police Action* |
 | --- | --- | --- | --- |